 - (1) No entity or person shall enter into a binding management contract for operation and management of gaming activity with the Tribe or shall be hired as a primary management official or key employee of a gaming enterprise operated pursuant to this Title, unless such entity or person is the holder of gaming license issued by the Commission.
 The Commission shall provide notification to the Tribal Council through the Tribal Chief and to the NIGC of any such gaming licenses issued pursuant to this Title, within 30 days of the license issuance.
-Separate licenses will be required for each place or location where gaming is conducted. - (2) Persons not required to be licensed as primary management officials or key employees shall not be employed to work in a gaming enterprise operated pursuant to this Title, unless such person is the holder of a gaming license or work permit issued by the Commission. - (3) For purposes of this Title, a "key employee" means an employee of the Tribe or a Tribal gaming licensee:

-- (a) Who performs one or more of the following functions:
+Separate licenses will be required for each place or location where gaming is conducted. - (2) Persons not required to be licensed as primary management officials or key employees shall not be employed to work in a gaming enterprise operated pursuant to this Title, unless such person is the holder of a gaming license or work permit issued by the Commission. - (3) For purposes of this Title, a "key employee" means an employee of the Tribe or a Tribal gaming licensee: - (a) Who performs one or more of the following functions:

 - (i) Bingo Caller;

 - (ii) Counting room supervisor;

 - (iii) Chief of security;

-- (iv) Custodian of gaming supplies or cash;

-- (v) Floor manager;
+- (iv) Floor manager;

-- (vi) Pit boss;
+- (v) Pit boss;

-- (vii) Dealer;
+- (vi) Dealer;

-- (viii) Croupier;
+- (vii) Croupier;

-- (ix) Approver of credit; or
+- (viii) Approver of credit;

-- (x) Custodian of gambling devices including persons with access to cash and accounting records within such device.

-- (b) If not otherwise included, any other person whose total cash compensation is in excess of \$30,000 per year (as required by the Tribal-State Compact even though the threshold for the NIGC to do background checks on such persons is \$50,000 unless otherwise included); or
+- (ix) Custodian of gaming systems as defined in 25 CFR 547.2 and similar class III systems, gaming cash or gaming cash equivalents, gaming supplies or gaming system records;

+- (x) Custodian of surveillance systems or surveillance system records.

+- (b) Any gaming operation employee authorized by the gaming operation for unescorted access to secured gaming areas designated as secured gaming areas by the TGRA;

-- (c) If not otherwise included, the four most highly compensated persons in the gaming operation; or
+- (c) If not otherwise licensed as a key employee or primary management official, the four most highly compensated persons in the gaming operation; or

 - (d) Any other individual designated by the Commission as a key employee, even if the NIGC does not recognize that individual as a key employee for NIGC background check purposes.

+- (e) If not otherwise included, any other person whose total cash compensation is in excess of \$30,000 per year (as required by the Tribal-State Compact even though the threshold for the NIGC to do background checks on such persons is \$50,000 unless otherwise included).

 - (4) For purposes of this Title, a "primary management official", means an employee of the Tribal or a Tribal gaming licensee who performs the following functions:

-- (a) The person having management responsibility for a management contract;
+- (a) Any person having management responsibility for a management contract;

 - (b) Any person who has authority:

-- (i) to hire and firm employees; or

-- (ii) to set up working policy for the gaming operation; or

-- (c) The chief financial officer or other person who has financial management responsibility; or - (d) Any other individual designated by the Commission as a primary management official, even if the NIGC does not recognize that individual as a primary management official for NIGC background check purposes. - (5) All licensed primary management officials, key employees, and permitted employees shall wear identification badges.
+- (i) to hire and fire employees of the gaming operation; or - (ii) to establish policy for the gaming operation; - (c) The chief financial officer or a position with duties similar to a chief financial officer - (d) A general manager or a position with duties similar to a general manager; - (e) Any other individual designated by the Commission as a primary management official, even if the NIGC does not recognize that individual as a primary management official for NIGC background check purposes. - (5) All licensed primary management officials, key employees, and permitted employees shall wear identification badges.
 Security and surveillance personnel may be exempted from this requirement in performance of special functions.